 ISRI is dedicated to the idea that our workers are our most precious commodities.
 It is for this reason that ISRI continually looks for opportunities to strengthen its workplace safety initiatives using all possible avenues, including partnerships and resources available through the U.S. government.
 We believe that continuation of these types of cooperative programs between OSHA and industry help to drive safe operating practices and enhance safety awareness and culture throughout the regulated community.
 To that end, ISRI supports continuation of:

-ISRI became a partner in the Occupational Safety and Health Act (OSHA) Alliance cooperative program provides the industry information, guidance, training, and other resources to protect the health and safety of workers within the scrap recycling industry and (2) promote understanding of the rights of workers and the responsibilities of employers under OSHA guidelines.
+- The OSHA Alliance Cooperative Program.
+ISRI’s partnership with the Occupational Safety and Health Administration (OSHA) Alliance cooperative program provides the industry information, guidance, training, and other resources to protect the health and safety of workers within the scrap recycling industry and promotes understanding of workers’ rights and employer responsibilities under OSHA guidelines.

-ISRI has recently joined the National Safety Council’s Road to Zero program and is actively participating with several transportation -related stakeholders in addressing the distracted driver problem in the US.
+- Road to Zero.
+ISRI is an active member of the National Safety Council’s Road to Zero program that promotes zero roadway deaths by 2050 and actively participates with several transportation -related stakeholders in addressing the distracted driver problem in the United States.